hariszaf/karpathos-swamp/MAGs/bac/with_16S/MAG_139/Protologue.md

 The genome completeness was 87.11% and the contamination 0.0%.
 The UBA1280 order has currently only 19 genomes and this is probably the reason why the 16S analysis suggested otherwise.
+No representative of the UBA1280 order is present on the All-Species Living Tree project version currently used by Protologger.

 ## Description of gen. nov